vivianxu1230/excel-parser-project/README.md

 ### `npm server`

-Launches the express server running at [http://localhost:5000](http://localhost:5000)
+Launches the express server running at [http://localhost:5000](http://localhost:5000).
+To complete the tutorial, both ports need to be running.